 Routing Number Verification

-When a new bank account payment profile is entered into LoanPro, a check is run to make sure that the routing number entered is valid.
-This is a 2-step process.
+When a bank account for a new payment profile is entered into LoanPro, a check is run to make sure that the routing number entered is valid.
+We will be going over this 2-step process.
 The first verification step looks at the "check digit", and the second step checks for a bank name associated with the number.
 This 2-step process helps ensure that routing numbers are valid and in-use.

 The "check digit" is the 9th number of the routing number.
 Using a mathematical process, that number can be calculated from the first 8 digits to help ensure it is a valid routing number.
 For information regarding the exact mathematical process used to calculate the "check digit" see this article: How to Calculate Check Digits in Routing Numbers.